-The Pension Fund has not utilised any borrowing during the 2022 - 2023 financial year or within the 2023 - 2024 year to date.
+The Pension Fund has not utilised any borrowing during the 2023 - 2024 financial year or within the 2024 - 2025 year to date.

-The Pension Fund has an allocation of 42.5% to equities, 28% to Bonds and 0.5% to cash, which are assets that could be liquidated to pay benefits should the need arise.
+The Pension Fund has an allocation of 40.5% to equities, 28% to Bonds and 0.5% to cash, which are assets that could be liquidated to pay benefits should the need arise.

-On this basis, the Pension Fund have a reasonable expectation that it will have adequate resources to continue in operational existence throughout the going concern period.
-For this reason, alongside the statutory guidance, we continue to adopt the going concern basis in preparing these financial statements.
+On this basis, the Pension Fund has a reasonable expectation that it will have adequate resources to continue in operational existence throughout the going concern period.
+For this reason, alongside the statutory guidance, the Fund continue to adopt the going concern basis in preparing these financial statements.